-The AD5380 contains a FIFO to optimize operation when operating in parallel interface mode.
-The FIFO Enable (level sensitive, active high) is used to enable the internal FIFO.
-When connected to DVDD, the internal FIFO is enabled allowing the user to write to the device at full speed.
+The AD5382 contains a FIFO to optimize operation when operating in parallel interface mode.
+The FIFO EN pin (level sensitive, active high) is used to enable the internal FIFO.
+When connected to DVDD, the internal FIFO is enabled, allowing the user to write to the device at full speed.
 FIFO is only available in parallel interface mode.
-The status of the FIFO EN pin is sampled on power-up, and after a $\overline{\text{CLR}}$ or $\overline{\text{RESET}}$, to determine if the FIFO is enabled.
-In either serial or I2C interface modes, FIFO EN should be tied low.
+The status of the FIFO EN pin is sampled on power-up, and after a CLEAR or RESET, to determine if the FIFO is enabled.
+In either serial or I2C interface mode, FIFO EN should be tied low.
 Up to 128 successive instructions can be written to the FIFO at maximum speed in parallel mode.
-When the FIFO is full, any further writes to the device are ignored.
+When the FIFO is full, further writes to the device are ignored.
 Figure 29 shows a comparison between FIFO mode and non-FIFO mode in terms of channel update time.
-Figure 29 also outlines digital loading time.
+Figure 29 also shows digital loading time.

 Figure 29.
-Channel Update Rate (FIFO vs. NON-FIFO)
+Channel Update Rate (FIFO vs. Non-FIFO)